isomerpages/moe-fuhuapri/_departments/English Language.md

 #### **APPROACHES**

-The school employs Understanding by Design (UbD) as a curriculum framework for lesson design.
+The school&nbsp;employs Understanding by Design (UbD) as a curriculum framework for lesson design.
 The framework guides our teachers in planning the curriculum that:

 *   creates opportunities for application and
 *   transference of skills and attitudes